-North Korea-US tensions: How worried should you be? - BBC News
+North Korea-US tension: Should you worry?

 This is one of the most important things to keep in mind.
 A war on the Korean peninsula serves no-one's interests.

-The North Korean regime's main goal is survival - and a war with the US seriously jeopardise it.
-As BBC defence correspondent Jonathan Marcus notes, any North Korean attack against the US or its allies in the current context could quickly spiral into a wider war - and we have to assume the Kim Jong-un regime is not suicidal.
+The North Korean government's main goal is survival - and direct conflict with the US would seriously jeopardise it.
+As BBC defence correspondent Jonathan Marcus notes, any North Korean attack against the US or its allies in the current context could quickly spiral into a wider war - and we have to assume the Kim Jong-un government is not suicidal.

 In fact, this is why North Korea has been trying so hard to become a nuclear-armed power.
-Having this capability, it reasons, would protect the regime by raising the costs of toppling it.
+Having this capability, it reasons, would protect the government by raising the costs of toppling it.
 Kim Jong-un does not want to go the way of Libya's Muammar Gaddafi or Iraq's Saddam Hussein.

-Andrei Lankov of Kookmin University in Seoul told the UK's Guardian newspaper there was "a very little probability of conflict", but North Koreans were equally "not interested in diplomacy" at this point.
+Andrei Lankov of Kookmin University in Seoul told the UK's Guardian newspaper there was "very little probability of conflict" but North Koreans were equally "not interested in diplomacy" at this point.

 "They want to get the ability to wipe out Chicago from the map first, and then they will be interested in diplomatic solutions," Mr Lankov said.